RobusTetus/acpipatcher/README.md

 It may sound a bit overkill... and it may just be.
 But I already started this, so even if it won't work in the end I can at least keep the expirience gained. :)

 *You are free to use my code and ideas behind it, any way you like, but please respect the license attached.*

+Big thank you to all who contributed to https://github.com/LongSoft/UEFITool, I would be lost without these great tools. :)